 GNOME 3 is a useless desktop environment designed for mobile phones with touchscreens.
 It's mostly black and white and it has very few features and almost no preferences.
-The developers story is that features and preferences are "too complicated".
+The developers story is that features and preferences are "too complicated". <-- Someone is angry lol.
+GNOME 3 is actually an incredible desktop enviroment that can easily be molded into whatever it is that your little heart desires through the use of shell extensions.
+It can even be further tweaked and themed through tools like Gnome-Tweak-Tool and some very simple CSS editing.

 Design principles and philosophy